symfony/symfony-docs/components/http_foundation.rst

 .. versionadded:: 3.2

     The :method:`Symfony\\Component\\HttpFoundation\\JsonResponse::fromJsonString`
-    method was added in Symfony 3.2.
+    method was introduced in Symfony 3.2.

 The ``JsonResponse`` class sets the ``Content-Type`` header to ``application/json`` and encodes your data to JSON when needed.